Dynatrace/OneAgent-SDK-for-Python/README.md

 **Support policy**

 The Dynatrace OneAgent SDK for Python has GA status.
 The features are fully supported by Dynatrace.

+When using the OneAgent SDK for Python with the OneAgent code module for Python, any differing support status of the Python code module also applies.

 For detailed support policy see [Dynatrace OneAgent SDK help](https://github.com/Dynatrace/OneAgent-SDK#help).